-The Center entered into a joint venture agreement with an unrelated third party through which a small portion of land acquired in connection with the Ordway Campus was contributed by the Center and a similar parcel of land was contributed by the joint venturer.
+The Center entered into a joint venture agreement with an unrelated third party through which a small portion of land acquired in connection with the Ordway Campus was contributed by the Center and a similar parcel of land was contributed by the third party.
 The property was placed in trust, after which the joint venturer gifted his interest in the property to the Center.
-The carrying value of the Center's interest in the Trust was \$212,651 at both June 30, 2023 and 2022.
+The carrying value of the Center's interest in the Trust was \$212,651 at both June 30, 2024 and 2023.